 The first parade was held in New York on held on March 15, 1762, in Bowling Green in lower Manhattan.
 Before this time, St. Patrick’s Day was honored as a Catholic feast day on which a special Mass was attended and nothing more, but in a show of national pride, Irish soldiers within the British Army marched through Bowling Green in honor of their patron saint, with New Yorkers claiming that this would spark a trend that would result in the worldwide festivities we celebrate today.

-Boston, on the other hand, could claim the first celebration but not first St. Patrick’s Day parade.
-On March 17, 1737, as a gesture of solidarity among the city’s new Irish immigrants, Boston’s Irish community joined together in festivities of their homeland.
+Boston, on the other hand, could claim the first celebration but not the first St. Patrick’s Day parade.
+On March 17, 1737, as a gesture of solidarity among the city’s new Irish immigrants, Boston’s Irish community joined together in the festivities of their homeland.

 Either way, all three locations in the US were hundreds of years before the first St Patrick’s Day parade in Ireland which was held in Waterford in 1903.